lhypds/dot-env-server/README.md

 PORT=4003
 DOT_ENV_FILE_PATH=./target.env
 BLOCKED_KEYS=AAA,BBB,API_KEY
+PROJECT_NAME='Your Project Name'
 ```

 - PORT: The port number on which the server will listen.
 - DOT_ENV_FILE_PATH: The file path to the target `.env` file that the server will interact with.
 - BLOCKED_KEYS: A comma-separated list of keys to block from being exposed or updated.
+- PROJECT_NAME: for the web configuration page title.

 Running the Server